-Zippo Unveils New Brand Platform Celebrating Individuals Who 'Live With Confidence'
+ZIPPO UNVEILS NEW BRAND PLATFORM CELEBRATING INDIVIDUALS WHO 'LIVE WITH CONFIDENCE'

 About Zippo

 Zippo has been a source of reliable and durable products for 90 years, giving its users the confidence to live their way, however they choose.
 Founded in 1932 by George G. Blaisdell, the brand first garnered global fame for its signature windproof lighter, which is still manufactured in Bradford, Pennsylvania.
-With the exception of improvements to the flint wheel and an ever-increasing number of designs and finishes, the product retains its classic form and functionality and is backed by the company's famous lifetime guarantee – "It works or we fix it free.™" Today, Zippo's diverse product line includes lighters, butane and electric lighter inserts, rechargeable candle lighters, utility lighters and a robust line of heat and flame accessories for outdoor enthusiasts.
+With the exception of improvements to the flint wheel and an ever-increasing number of designs and finishes, the product retains its classic form and functionality and is backed by the company's famous Zippo guarantee – "It works or we fix it free.™" Today, Zippo's diverse product line includes lighters, butane and electric lighter inserts, rechargeable candle lighters, utility lighters, eyewear, leather goods and a robust line of heat and flame accessories for outdoor enthusiasts.
 Zippo is available in over 180 countries and owns Bradford-based W.R.
-Case and Sons Cutlery Company, an American manufacturer of premium pocket knives and fixed blade designs; the Ronson family of brands, a producer of lighters, lighter accessories and fuel; and Wellsville, New York based Northern Lights Candles, a leading designer of luxury candles and artisan accessories.
+Case and Sons Cutlery Company, an American manufacturer of premium pocket knives and fixed blade designs; and Wellsville, New York based Northern Lights Candles, a leading designer of luxury candles and artisan accessories.
 For more information, visit zippo.com.